cjoakim/azure-cosmosdb/presentations/adhoc/pp.md

 ---

-### CosmosDB = Multi-Modal NoSQL Databases
+### CosmosDB = a Multi-Modal NoSQL Database with multiple APIs

 <p align="center"><img src="../img/azure-cosmos-db-intro.png" width="70%"></p>

 - **Born in the Cloud**; it was never an on-prem database
-- Common Database Foundation with multiple APIs
-- Select One API per CosmosDB account
 - High Performance, High Availability, Infinite Horizontal Scalability, Regional Replication - **in it's DNA**
 - Capable of millions of TPS
+- Guranteed P99 query performance for 10ms for 1KB documents
 - But suitable for small worloads, too
+- Common Database Foundation with multiple APIs
+- Select One API per CosmosDB account
 - **APIs**
   - Document Oriented
     - **SQL/Core, Mongo**